daniil/union-booth/README.md

 #### Manual Deploy

-For VPS, `git pull` latest in `/union-booth` root folder, run `npm run build` to build the production package and then stop currently running project by running `pm2 stop union-booth`, and then running it again with `npm run start:prod`.
+For VPS, `git pull` latest in `/union-booth` root folder (for Jenkins build it's `/var/lib/jenkins/workspace/union-booth`), run `npm run build` to build the production package and then stop currently running project by running `pm2 stop union-booth`, and then running it again with `npm run start:prod`.

 ### Updating Version Tag